johnzxcvbnm/Adi/unit_4/w10d03/homework/README.md

 ![](/ga_cog.png)

 ---
 Title: Instaphoto <br>
 Type: Lab <br>
 Creator: Jerrica Bobadilla<Br>
+Modified by: Mark De May<br>
-Competencies: Rails
+Competencies: Rails, One-to-Many relationships

 ---

 # Instaphoto

 ![](https://imgur.com/CSP45cO.png)

 > You've decided there aren't nearly enough photo sharing apps out there, so let's make a new one!

 ## Activity

 #### Set up a new rails project
 1. Inside the `student_labs` folder for today, set up a new rails project and name it instaphoto like so:

     `rails new instaphoto -d postgresql --skip-git`

     :red_circle: Don't forget the --skip-git flag so that you don't initialize a repo within a repo!

-1. In terminal, create a database called `instaphoto`
+1. Create a database called `instaphoto`
-1. Still in terminal and inside of your `instaphoto` database, create a table called `photos` with the following columns, you decide what data type each column should be:
+1. Create a table for `users` with the following columns, again it's up to you to decide the datatypes
     - id
+    - username
+1. Create a table called `photos` with the following columns, you decide what data type each column should be:
+    - id
     - img_url
     - caption
     - likes
     - date
-1. Still inside your database, insert some data, for example:
-    ```
-    INSERT INTO photos (img_url, caption, likes, date) VALUES ('https://imgur.com/gFT4Iwg.png', 'nine NINE!', 0, current_timestamp);
-    INSERT INTO photos (img_url, caption, likes, date) VALUES ('https://imgur.com/yw77pz0.png', 'cheddar ♡ terry', 0, current_timestamp);
-    ```
-#### Connecting your database to your rails project
-1. Open your `instaphoto` rails project in atom
-1. Create an index route for the photos
-1. Create a model for your photos
-    - Connect it to your postgres `photos` database
-    - Set up an initializer so that we can create new Photos
-        - Don't forget about `attr_reader`
-1. Create a controller for your photos
-    - Define the index and have it render all your `photos` data as json
+    - user id

-#### Set up full CRUD for the photos
+You won't be create full CRUD for either model.

-1. Create a show route
+`users` routes:
+  - index
+  - show
+  - create

+`photos` routes:
+  - index
+  - create

+##### User Stories

-1. Create a create route
+1. As a user, I can create an account
-1. Create a delete route
-1. Create an update route

-#### Creating users
-1. Create a table for `users` with the following columns, again it's up to you to decide the datatypes
-    - id
-    - username
-1. Set up full CRUD for users!
+1. As a user, I can add a photo to my account
+1. As a user, I can see all users with their photos.
+(This is the users' index route)
+1. As a user, I can see all photos in my account.
+(This is the users' show route)
+1. As a user, I can see all photos with the user name.
+(This is the photos' index route)

 ## Hungry for More

-Finish early?
-You'll be learning it next week, but see if you can find out how to relate your `users` and `photos` table so that they have a one-to-many relationship (i.e. users have many photos, photos belong to a user)
+1. Create full CRUD for both models.
+1. Use the [faker](https://github.com/stympy/faker) gem to seed your database.
+Faker::Placeholdit creates urls to images.